Smoking Fish

 • Smoking

-Note: fat fish should be cooked at temperatures not exceeding 212° F (100° C), otherwise the fat will start dripping down.
+Note: fat fish should be cooked at temperatures not exceeding 212° F (100° C); otherwise, the fat will start dripping down.

 Smoking.
-The smoking continues, but the temperature is allowed to slowly drop down below 230° F (110° C).
+The smoking continues, but the temperature is allowed to slowly drop below 230° F (110° C).

 Russian method of hot smoking fish.